-WhatsApp, Messenger, Telegram, Kik, Viber,... whatever your customers prefer using, you can engage with them over it using Engati.
+WhatsApp, Messenger, Telegram, Kik, Viber,... whatever social media or messaging app your customers prefer using, you can engage with them over it using Engati.

 And to make it even better, you can stitch and merge all the conversations that an individual user has with you over multiple channels.
 Now your agents always have context and they never have to ask your customers to repeat themselves.